Hengle/blender-ue1export/FORMAT.md

 * Frame Size (uint16_t): size of one frame in bytes.
 Can be used to determine vertex format (either standard, where framesize = numverts × 4, or deus ex, where framesize = numverts × 8)
+* Some models from unreal prototypes have a frame size that's 8 bytes larger than it should be, this is because they hold two additional vertices for the minimum and maximum bounds of the frame.

 #### Animation Frame (variable size)